ExaltedStudios/Voron-Tridex-Mods---Idex/README.md

 #### Disclaimer:
 ##### As a warning, there is not always a clear purpose to the mods I do.
 Sometimes I just get overly curious and make something.
 Part of the reason I am uploading these at all is to learn how Github a bit more.
 If you have any questions, feel free to reach out.

+It seems implied due to the nature of Tridex itself, but the team behind the original CAD and parts is: vorondesign.com